Something Wrong with Church?

 also find whole articles on almost any verse of

 the Bible: Free for anyone with an Internet

-connection and who knows how to use Google, Yahoo, or Bing to search for virtually anything:
+connection and who knows how to do a simple (online) Google, Yahoo, or Bing

 This means that